 Begin forming healthy financial habits early by keeping track of your expenses.
 This habit will set you up for a stable financial future.
 Start figuring out how much you’re going to be spending per month once you’re in college, including your meal plan, rent or dorm payments, laundry, textbooks, and nights out.
 See where you can afford to cut back, and take it from there.

 Another thing you can do is to start investing a small amount in a personalized, no-stress portfolio.
-You might be wondering whether it’s too early to start investing, but the truth is that if you don’t have lots of debt built up right now and can afford to put a small bit aside every month, then there’s no reason not to start in college.
+You might be wondering whether it’s too early to start investing, but the truth is that if you don’t have lots of debt built up right now and can afford to put a small bit aside every month for longer term goals, then there’s probably no reason not to start in college.

 Best ways to save money in college